fabian-lnsm/ice-climate-project-SIA/README.md

 ## Modelling glacier flow

-Simulation as part of the course on Ice & Climate at Utrecht University
+Simulation of the SIA flow model as part of the course on Ice&Climate at UU.
+The goal is to approximate the flow line of real-world Arctic glacier.
+Furthermore, we want to estimate the sensitivity of the glacier mass and response time to realistic changes in the ELA.